Spanish–Taíno War of San Juan–Borikén: Spanish offensive

-During the months that followed, Ponce de León requested that a brigantine was built and brought from Hispaniola in order to counteract Carib canoes that were entering into Borikén/San Juan, marking the first mention of foreign natives becoming involved in the conflict.
-After receiving another report on the status of the ongoing conflict, in which he noted that only two caciques opted to accept a pardon offer made by the Spanish, with all of the others continuing their war effort.
-The Crown then addressed Cerón and Díaz, ordering them to take any belligerent Taíno as slave but to keep them alive to meet their previous plan.
+During the months that followed, Ponce de León requested that a brigantine be built and brought from Hispaniola to counteract Carib canoes that were entering into Borikén/San Juan, marking the first mention of foreign natives becoming involved in the conflict.
+After receiving another report on the status of the ongoing conflict, he noted that only two caciques opted to accept a pardon offer made by the Spanish, with all of the others continuing their war effort.
+The Crown then addressed Cerón and Díaz, ordering them to take any belligerent Taíno as a slave but to keep them alive to meet their previous plan.

-On January 12, 1512, viceroy Colón addressed the Catholic Church and noted that the ongoing war at Borikén/San Juan had obstructed the Spanish strategies due to lack of volunteers.
+On January 12, 1512, viceroy Colón addressed the Catholic Church and noted that the ongoing war at Borikén/San Juan had obstructed the Spanish strategies due to a lack of volunteers.
 In this letter, the author also noted that some of the belligerent caciques had become more open to a peace process.
 The Taíno offensive frustrated the monarchy, who ordered Cerón and Díaz to rebuild a destroyed settlement at Añasco, from which they would carry out the mining of gold and resources from the Otoao.
 Ponce de León continued the offensive and its slaving effort, branding the captured ones in the forehead on behalf of the Crown before selling them.